terraform-google-modules/terraform-google-kubernetes-engine/autogen/README.md

 1. Configure the [test fixtures](#test-configuration)
 2. Download a Service Account key with the necessary permissions and put it in the module's root directory with the name `credentials.json`.
-3. Build the Docker container for testing:
+3. Build the Docker containers for testing:

   ```
+  make docker_build_terraform
   make docker_build_kitchen_terraform
   ```
 4. Run the testing container in interactive mode: